kjr217/foundry-python-template/README.md

 5. Run ```forge install``` to install foundry dependencies.

 ## Operation Instructions

 To run the example test ```Counter.t.sol``` do ```pipenv run forge test --ffi```.
 This test fuzzes the function ```incrementByInput(i)``` in Counter.sol and compares the output against a python implementation of the same function which can be seen in ```python-scripts/counter.py```.
 The test suite ```Counter.t.sol``` uses [foundry ffi](https://book.getfoundry.sh/forge/differential-ffi-testing?highlight=ffi#primer-the-ffi-cheatcode) to run the python script alongside the foundry test.
 The example of its use can be seen in: ```testIncrementByInputFFIFuzz``` and ```ffiPy``` This allows for comparison between a python reference implementation of a function and a solidity function.

+## Docker

+Alternatively, you can set up the repo and run the example using docker.

+To build a local image by running ```docker build -t foundry-python-template```.

+docker run --platform linux/amd64 -d --name  foundry  template forge test --ffi
 ### How to run tests

 ```pipenv run forge test --ffi```